This page is still in preparation, but may nevertheless be of interest in its incomplete state.

 Edgar Fairchild and Marguerite Volavy - New York, 1925.

 Other roll editors included the Czech concert pianist, Marguerite Volavy, who left her muscular mark on many rolls, and was generally known as "Madam" to her colleagues, not so much out of politeness, but because she was said to resemble the "madam" of a brothel.
 Adam Carroll and J. Milton Delcamp had both worked as musicians and arrangers at the Autopiano Company, and both made the move to Ampico at the outset of the 1920s.

 J. Milton Delcamp and Adam Carroll - New York, 1925.

 It is easy enough to report such basic facts on a webpage like this, but there was clearly an indefinable "buzz", a sense of excitement at the Ampico recording studios in the 1920s, which is less easy to express in words.
 One way of touching this atmosphere is to watch a surviving video of Edgar Fairchild playing two-piano music with Robert Lindholm; the latter had no connection with Ampico, but Fairchild's almost childlike delight in his own virtuosity leaps out across the decades.
-Click on the picture below, which will open the the British Pathé film in a new window.
+Click on the picture below to open the film, kindly provided through YouTube by British Pathé.